pillek/pillek.github.io/docs/team-eval/peer-review.md

 ### My observation (Wahrnehmung)

-[A specific observation, regarding know-how, effectiveness, team work or from another relevant area]

 - Kommunikation war langsam
 - gute, schnelle Arbeitsweise

 ### Effect on me (Wirkung)

-[What positive or negative effect did this observation have on the reviewer?]

 - demotivierend, da man größeren Aufwand brauchte um voran zu kommen
 - motivierend gewirkt, da man sich darauf verlassen konnte
 ### Tip for the future (Wunsch)

-[What should be changed or strengthened for the point of view of the reviewer?]
 - schneller kommunizieren, evtl. nicht so einen anspruchsvollen Kurs neben einem Vollzeitpraktikum machen

 ## [Raslan Ebuheit] - Review